Slash Heating Bills

 Remove the old vent and install the new one (it takes less than 10 minutes).
 The vent comes with easy-to-follow installation instructions.
 The company guarantees it will keep out birds, rodents and bugs too.
 You can paint it to match your house.

-If you're turning up the heat in the house to compensate for drafty windows, consider quilted curtains, which can increase your comfort and let you keep the temp down.
+If you’re turning up the heat in the house to compensate for drafty windows, consider quilted curtains, which can increase your comfort and let you keep the temp down.
+Here’s why winter curtains are great for insulating your home.
 The curtains are available in various colors, patterns and sizes.
-Enter "quilted curtain" in a search engine to find retailers.
-Online sources include plowhearth.com and amazon.com.
-Prices start at under $100, and a curtain can be installed in less than 10 minutes on your existing curtain rod.
+Search for ‘quilted curtain’ online to find retailers.
+A curtain can be installed in less than 10 minutes on your existing curtain rod.

 Older wood doors usually rely on a non-adjustable threshold to keep the weather out.
 If your old door doesn’t seal tight against the threshold, you’re wasting energy.
 You could screw a surface-applied weather strip to the face of the door, but a door-bottom weather strip is a less obtrusive way to create a good seal.

 The door bottom we’re using is available at most home centers and hardware stores.
 If you can’t find a door bottom that’s smooth on one side, you can slice off the barbed flanges from bottoms designed for steel or fiberglass doors.

 Cut the bottom of the door to allow enough (but not too much) clearance to install the new door bottom.
 The goal is to create an even 3/8-in. space between the top of the existing threshold and the bottom of the door.
 Close the door and measure the largest gap between the door and the threshold.
 If the gap is less than 3/8 in., calculate how much you’ll have to cut off the bottom to equal 3/8 in.
 Mark this distance on the door at the point you measured.
 Then use a scribing tool to extend a mark across the bottom of the door.